evanj/concurrentlimit/README.md

 # Concurrent request/connection limits for Go servers

 Each connection and request that a server is processing takes memory.
-If you have too many concurrent connections or requests, your server can run out of memory and crash.
-To make servers robust, it is a good idea to limit the amount of concurrent work that it accepts.
-The code in this repository tests how much memory HTTP and gRPC connections/requests take, and allows you to limit them.
+If you have too many, your server will run out of memory and crash.
+To make servers robust, you must limit the amount of concurrent work that it accepts, so it at least serves some requests during overload scenarios, rather than serving none.
+This package provides some APIs to make this easier, and some tools I used to test this.

+For a really robust server, you should do the following, in rough priority order:

+* Limit concurrent executing requests to limit memory.
+* Limit concurrent connections to limit memory.
+In particular, Go gRPC connections are very expensive (~180 kiB versus about ~40 kiB per HTTP server connection).
+* Close connections/requests that are too slow or idle, since they are wasting resources.
+* Make clients well-behaved so they reduce their request rate on error, or stop entirely (exponential backoff, back pressure, circuit breakers).
+The gRPC `MaxConcurrentStreams` setting can help here.

+# Possible future improvements to this code

+* *gRPC streaming requests*: The `grpclimit` package currently only limits unary requests.

+* *Faster implementation*: This uses a single sync.Mutex.
+It works well for ~10000 requests/second on 8 CPUs, but can be a bottleneck for extremely low-latency requests or high-CPU servers.
+Some sort of sharded counter, or something crazy like https://github.com/jonhoo/drwmutex would be more efficient.

+* *Blocking/queuing*: This package currently rejects requests when over the limit.
+It probably would be better to queue requests for some period of time.
+This can cause fewer retries when there are short overload bursts.
+It also means that poorly behaved clients that retry too quickly will retry less often, which may ultimately be better.
+There are also choices here about LIFO versus FIFO, drop head versus drop tail.
+See my previous investigation: https://www.evanjones.ca/prevent-server-overload.html

+* *Multiple buckets of limits*: Health checks, statistics, or other cheap requests should have much higher limits than expensive requests.
+It is possible this should be configurable.

+* *Aggressively close idle connections on overload*: This package sets idle timeouts on connections to attempt to avoid lots of idle clients starving busy clients.
+It would be nice if this policy triggered on overload.
+If we are at the connection limit, we should aggressively close idle connections.
+If we are not, then we should not care.

 ## Running the server with limited memory and Docker